 World Youth Alliance Europe has concluded its 4th European Arts Forum, this year under the title “Arts and Common Values“.
-Taking place in Brussels from the 23th to 27th of June, the forum gathered around 60 young artists, art critics, scholars, European decision-makers, diplomats and participants from across Europe (Italy, Croatia, United Kingdom, Ireland, Albania, Germany, Poland, Portugal, Spain, Lebanon and Turkey) for an exhibition, workshops, and conferences that examined the relationship between art and the common European values.
+Taking place in Brussels from the 23th to 27th of June, the forum gathered around 60 young artists, art critics, scholars, European decision-makers, diplomats and participants from across Europe (Italy, Croatia, Belgium, Spain and Lebanon) for an exhibition, workshops, and conferences that examined the relationship between art and the common European values.

 The Forum simultaneously exhibited the diverse work of young artists from across Europe and equipped the youth with the tools necessary to fully accept and support common European values of human dignity, freedom, tolerance and respect for human rights.
 The exhibition ranged from photography, musical and acting performances, paintings to movie screenings.

 On the opening of this year’s EAF, participants were greeted by Ms Zsófia Villegas-Vitézy, Cultural Counselor of Hungarian Cultural Institute, where the event was held.
 Ms Villegas-Vitézy pointed out that “talent for art is a gift but also an immense responsibility, because we are invited to show life from another perspective”.
 Soon after, WYAE Regional Director Elisabeth Gudenus officially opened the Forum inviting young artists to exhibit their experience and vision of art on the theme of common values.
-Lucia Czernin, WYA Alumni Member, talked about the “extra” in the ordinary and how all of us are called to make of our lives masterpieces.
-Young poet and WYA Croatia member Luka Tripalo gave us a detailed overview of the beginning of European poetry, which started with Troubadours who made a first form of poem which we still use today.
-For Luka, poetry, same as art, is a lifelong vocation in which an artist should persist even when his efforts are fruitless.
-Young philosopher and WYA Spain member, Jerónimo Ayesta López, talked about values represented in arts, and invited artists to improve people’s hearts through beauty and make the good attractive.
+Then followed a discussion with the participants lead by Lucia Czernin, Luka Tripalo and Jerónimo Ayesta López.
+We talked about the “extra” in the ordinary and how all of us are called to make of our lives masterpieces.
+How poetry, same as art, is a lifelong vocation in which an artist should persist even when his efforts are fruitless.
+Finally the discussion turned to the main theme of the event: How values are represented in art, and Jeronimo invited artists to improve people’s hearts through beauty and make the good be something we want to achieve.
 Because indeed, beauty is the only thing that time cannot harm.
 The day ended with an ice-breaker where participants could get to know each other better.

 On Monday, the program continued with the promotion of artists through presentations of their work and vision.
 Artist shared many stories and experiences that led them to create the exhibited artworks.
 In the afternoon, all participants gathered at Place du Luxembourg in front of the European Parliament, and created collaborative artwork under the topic: “United in differences” – everyone could contribute with their individual creativity and vision about unity in culture.
 The structure, that was a base for drawings made by participants, was a work of architect Fernando Molina.
 Participants also gathered around Theodore de Solages from Brussels Rock School and had an opportunity to create their own sound which grew into a great concert.
 To celebrate another beautiful and successful day, participants gathered around an intercultural table and tried many delicacies from all over the Europe, Lebanon and Turkey.